 H. Common Area Maintenance (CAM) Charge: (Article VII).
 Parties acknowledge this is a Gross Lease and all CAM charges are included as Minimum Rent.

-I. Permitted Use: (Article IX): The Premises shall be used solely for conducting business therein for theater productions, rehearsals, storage and an administrative office and for no other purpose without the prior written consent of the Landlord.
+I. Permitted Use: (Article IX): The Premises shall be used solely for conducting business therein for theater productions, rehearsals, costume and scenery workshops, sale of refreshments during shows, storage, and an administrative office and for no other purpose without the prior written consent of the Landlord.
+Such consent shall not be unreasonably withheld.

-J. Tenant's Trade Name: Running in Places Theatre Company
+J. Tenant's Trade Name: Running to Places Theatre Company

 K. N/A